 A: Every week if possible.
 Just like piano lessons or sport training, regular tuition and practise will show good results.
-It takes a MINIMUM of 12 weeks to create a new good habit with WEEKLY lessons.
+It takes a MINIMUM of 12 weeks to create a new good habit with WEEKLY lessons AND diligent practice.
 Often it is longer.
 You must be patient with yourself.

 Q: Do I have to practise?

 A: Yes.
 If you want to make good progress, regular, diligent practice is essential.
 If you don't practise at home, I will help you to practise in your lesson.
 I will not berate you or tell you off for not practising.
 Singing lessons are fun but you will get more out of your lessons if you complete your homework and practise.
 If you have a young child having singing lessons, helping them set a regular practise time and to do their homework will also give them a sense of achievement as they see the results of their work.
 There are many lessons in this simple task but they cannot do it by themselves at first.
 They won't know where to start.

 A: There are three options: In cash on the day, in advance in by bank transfer or in advance for the term.
 For this last option, I will give you a 10% discount, preference for makeup lessons and one last minute cancellation concession.

 A: I have a 24 hour cancellation policy.
 This is to allow for rescheduling and offering lessons to students without a regular slot.
 Cancellations on the day have a fee applicable (usually half) and less than 3 hours notice or no show, the FULL FEE applies.
 For more details see Terms and Conditions.
 I understand that emergencies happen and occasionally, I will waive the fee at my discretion - especially for people who rarely cancel or if I find I can fill the time slot.